End of life operating systems

 Derivatives of Red Hat Enterprise Linux 7 like CentOS Linux 7, Scientific Linux 7, and Oracle Linux 7 will also no longer be supported after June 30, 2024.
 A CentOS project blog post shares their announcement of end of life.

-The Jenkins project has decided to end its support of Red Hat Enterprise Linux 7 in late 2023 rather than waiting until 2024.
-After Nov 16, 2023, the Jenkins project will no longer support running Jenkins on Red Hat Enterprise Linux 7 or its derivatives.
+The Jenkins project has decided to end its support of Red Hat Enterprise Linux 7 and its derivatives in late 2023.
+After Nov 16, 2023, the Jenkins project will no longer support running Jenkins on Red Hat Enterprise Linux 7 or any of its derivatives.
 Jenkins container images based on CentOS 7 will no longer be supported after Nov 16, 2023.

 Users should replace their Red Hat Enterprise Linux 7 installations with another operating system.
 If they prefer to continue with Red Hat or one of its derivatives, they have many alternatives, including: